Más de lo que aposté

-"Más De Lo Que Aposté" (Spanish for "More Than I Bet") is a song recorded by Spanish singer Aitana in collaboration with Colombian band Morat.
+"Más De Lo Que Aposté" (transl.
+"More Than I Bet") is a song recorded by Spanish singer Aitana in collaboration with Colombian band Morat.
 Produced by Juan Pablo Isaza and Mapache, the track was released on July 30, 2020 through Universal Music as a non-album single.
 This marks the second collaboration between the performers, the first one being "Presiento", released in 2019.

 Background

 In January 2020, Aitana travelled to Los Angeles once again to work with producers such as Andy Clay or Andrés Torres.
 The singer flew back to Madrid the month after and had various studio sessions with Spanish-language musicians, including Juan Pablo Villamil, among others.
 "Más De Lo Que Aposté" was conceived in one of those sessions as a solo project.
 In May, AItana revealed to Los40 that her second studio album would be preceded by a small droplet era that would include a collaboration with David Bisbal, another one with Mexican trio Reik and a third one with Colombian group Piso 21 before the album release in October.
 This resulted in a remix of Bisbal's "Si Tú La Quieres" and the original song "Enemigos".
 The collaboration with the last mentioned was revealed to be dropping in July but, for a reason or another, was delayed or discarded.
 Aitana has also revealed that Morat jumped on the song during the COVID-19 lockdown in Spain and that she couldn't record her vocals until late May.

 Aitana announced her second collaboration with Morat through social media on July 27 and shared a small teaser as well as the single's cover art and release date.